 The FLPR was calculated by recording the lymphocyte percentage values and ferritin level obtained with hemogram taken in the emergency room at the time of first admission.
-As we make the initial diagnosis and treatment in emergency department, we collect PCR tests and give first-line treatment, such that the admission day is the first day of diagnosis, but we do not categorize patients as to their symptomatic phase and day of symptoms.
+As we made the initial diagnosis and treatment in emergency department we collected PCR tests and gave first line treatment so the admission day is the first day of diagnosis but we did not categorize the patients according to their symptomatic phase and the day of the symptoms.